nicolas-ratushniak/TeamTracker/README.md

+# SportsTeam

+### Description
-# SportsTeam WPF app using MVVM pattern and text-based DB
+A WPF app with text-based storage

-During the course project a "Sports Team" database management system was developed for computers running the Windows operating system.
-Text files serve as the data storage.
-The software is designed for users who are proficient in English.
-Special computer training is not mandatory.
+### Application Area
-Application Area: Software for laptops or personal computers with the Windows operating system installed.
+Software for laptops or personal computers with the Windows operating system installed.

+### Tools
 The project was developed in the C# programming language, using the Rider integrated development environment, and incorporating the WPF graphical subsystem.
 The MVVM architectural pattern was selected, a common and efficient approach for developing user interfaces in WPF applications.
 During the development a Git version control system was used.
 The project also incorporated third-party libraries to configure structured logging and program hosting with a DI container.
-The functionality of this project can be expanded in the future.
-Modifications to data processing logic and storage methods are also possible.